Skip to main content

 About Poolscape

 Poolscape is a single player casual simulation game with a horror theme.
 It was developed by CosmicArcade and was released on May 11, 2026.
-It received positive reviews from players.
+It received very positive reviews from players.

 Poolscape is a retro reimagining of the Poolrooms, evoking the nostalgia of classic PSX games by immersing players in the iconic liminal space with authentic ’90s-styled visuals and atmosphere.
 DEMO LEVELS Level 1: Classic Poolrooms - A linear, by-the-books Poolrooms experience.
 White tiles, soft marble, and fake skylights form the comforting yet uncanny liminal space you’d expect from a classi…